a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-engineering-results-time-impact.md

 "Engineering Results" (i.e. stakeholder and business outcomes) is one possible solution to Developer Productivity's inaccuracy and ambiguity.

-Other possible terms include "Engineering Outcomes" and "Engineering Thrive".
+Other possible terms include "Engineering Outcomes", "Engineering Impacts", and "Engineering Thrive".
 Thrive is a delightful choice at Microsoft despite the term's grammatical awkwardness.
 I love the idea of all engineering stakeholders and the business thriving.

 If those terms are unsatisfying, the criteria behind them may help choose a different one.